-What the BA (Hons) Acting accelerated degree covers
+What the BA (Hons) Acting Accelerated Degree covers

-With an alumni employment rate of 84% within 12 months of graduation, Fourth Monkey’s accelerated BA (Hons) Acting degree is suitable for those looking to forge a career as a professional actor and theatre maker.
-Fourth Monkey’s accelerated degree offers innovative and cutting edge actor training with opportunities unparalleled in contemporary actor training.
+With an alumni employment rate of 84% within 12 months of graduation, Fourth Monkey’s BA (Hons) Acting Accelerated Degree is suitable for those looking to forge a career as a professional actor and theatre maker.
+Fourth Monkey’s Accelerated Degree offers innovative and cutting edge actor training with opportunities unparalleled in contemporary actor training.

 Falmouth University and Fourth Monkey Actor Training Company Partnership

 *Fourth Monkey’s BA (Hons) Acting accelerated degree is awarded by Falmouth University (*validation pending), which has been ranked gold in the Teaching Excellence Framework, the new classification of degree teaching standards.
 Gold is reserved for institutions where teaching, retention and graduate outcomes are consistently outstanding and are of the highest quality found in the UK.

 Falmouth University has a history of over 100 years at the leading edge of creativity and is now at the forefront of driving innovation and entrepreneurialism across the creative economy with its mission of ‘‘doing it for real’’.

 Key features of the programme

 - 40+ hours per week contact training time

 - Training with internationally renowned practitioners, working professionals and internationally renowned and award-winning theatre companies

 - British Academy of Stage and Screen Combat (BASSC) certifications